 Plaintiffs’ Response to Defendants’ Motion to Dismiss (6/11/2012)

 April 30, 2012: Goldwater Institute files amended complaint

 August 17, 2012: Oral argument at 9:00 a.m. in front of Judge Michael J. Herrod; Maricopa County Superior Court, East Court Building, 101 W. Jefferson Street, Courtroom #411 (4th floor), Phoenix

 August 22, 2012: Judge denies the Board of Cosmetology's motion to dismiss

 April 24, 2013: In legally binding agreement, Board agrees not to regulate Lauren or business owners like her in the future.
 Victory!

 Clint Bolick is the Goldwater Institute’s litigation director.
 He has extensive success before trial judges and appellate courts.
 He was lead attorney for parents in Zelman v.
 Simmons-Harris in 2002, in which the U.S. Supreme Court ruled that school vouchers were constitutional, and Kotterman v.
 Killian in 1997, in which the Arizona Supreme Court upheld private school scholarship tax credits under the Arizona Constitution.

-Christina Sandefur most recently won Friedman v.
-Cave Creek Unified School District, which upheld the contract between voters and the district when the district tried to spend bond money in ways voters did not approve.
-Christina worked to advance liberty as a law clerk at the Pacific Legal Foundation in California and a research intern at the Michigan-based Mackinac Center for Public Policy before joining the Goldwater Institute as an attorney in 2010.
+Christina Sandefur recently won a major victory for Arizona taxpayers when the Arizona court of appeals held that the government cannot spend bond money on unapproved purposes.
+She worked to advance liberty as a law clerk at the Pacific Legal Foundation in California and a research intern and contributor at the Michigan-based Mackinac Center for Public Policy before joining the Goldwater Institute.
 Christina earned her law degree from Michigan State University College of Law, where she served as notes editor of the law review and president of the campus Federalist Society.